fmorriso/angular-css-grid-music-player/README.md

 The main changes I've made (not all of which work correctly yet):
 * I began by scaffolding a new Angular 7.2.10 application using Angular-CLI 7.3.6.
 * A separate navigation component (the styling of which does not work correctly) using Angular Routing
-* SCSS styles are similar, but not 100% identical to where and how they are used.
+* SCSS styles are similar, but not 100% identical to where and how they are used in the course.
 * The jpg images were copied to the "comes free with Angular-CLI" `assets` folder, not an `images` folder.
 * I use `ngTemplate` with `*ngFor` in several places that replaces copy/paste of information in Paul's snippets.txt file.
 This technique is used for rendering the navigation icons as well as the pictures in the main page.
 * use of an interface ImageInfo to help define the small edition, large edition and caption of each image.
 You can see this in action within file `music-player.component.html`